-The Care Package Story Project is a collection of photographs of care packages which I re-created from memories of care packages that I and other service members received when we were stationed away from home.
+The Care Package Story Project is a collection of photographs of care packages which I re-created from care packages that I and other service members received when we were stationed away from home.

 I also offer presentations on the Care Package Story Project, together or separately from the exhibit.
 These presentations are tailored to each audience.

 When the photographs are displayed together, they resemble the American flag; a look at the contents of the care packages pictured on the individual panels reveals a wide variety of cultural backgrounds of people who serve(d) in the US Armed Forces.

 The care packages date from WWII to present day and include packages of officers and enlisted, women and men, of all branches of the US Armed Services.

 The Care Package Story Project is a traveling exhibit.

 I created this exhibit and presentations to highlight the many different people who serve(d) our country, as well as to illustrate ways we use food and cuisine to communicate.

 Each of these packages carries within it the message, “I love you, I miss you.”
 Each family conveys their love, longing – even their humor- in their own unique way, often by using foods which also reflect their family’s tradition, heritage or region.

 Feelings of love and longing are universal yet how this is expressed can be a window into culture, tradition, and background of people.
 Brought together, this compilation lends insight into our story as a nation.
 Becoming more aware of who serves in uniform is one way of fostering community and expanding our understanding of America.

 The Care Package Story Project exhibit travels to military bases, VA hospitals, USOs, VFWs, American Legions across the US and overseas.
 It also visits public libraries, schools, universities, museums, municipal buildings, art clubs, historical societies, and others around the US.